Welcome to Tanagram. This documentation helps you get the most out of it.

 • Tier 0 and tier 1 services must specify a staged rollout that can't exceed 10% of traffic for the first 30 minutes. to enforce a company-wide reliability directive.

-• If you add a new transaction type to app/core/transactions.ts, also add that transaction type to the big switch in src/HandleRecord.scala to enforce changes that must happen together — unlike tradational linters, Tanagram rules can span different languages.
+• If you add a new transaction type to app/core/transactions.ts, also add that transaction type to the big switch in src/HandleRecord.scala to enforce changes that must happen together — unlike traditional linters, Tanagram rules can span different languages.

 • For third-party libraries that are critical to our application (e.g. FastAPI itself), pin them to an exact version instead of using ^ — Tanagram rules can encode fuzzy logic.